News

 my kids

-You know nobody has a perfect diet and I know there's times in our busy lives that food isn't always as perfectly should be, so it's a bit of an insurance policy, so watch out for those very sweet chewable gummy type multi bits that you get in the supermarkets and from your local chemist and because generally they're quite low in nutrients and they're in forms that are fairly poorly absorbed.
+You know nobody has a perfect diet and I know there are times in our busy lives when food isn't always as perfect should be, so it's a bit of an insurance policy, so watch out for those very sweet chewable gummy type multi bits that you get in the supermarkets and from your local chemist and because generally they're quite low in nutrients and they're in forms that are fairly poorly absorbed.

-some of the the B vitamins I often find those to be deficient very often, I'm finding the element magnesium to be low or calcium, so a calcium magnesium either as part of your multivitamin or as separate supplements not a bad idea either, so where do you start, where does it end.
+Some of the B vitamins I often find those to be deficient very often, I'm finding the element magnesium to be low or calcium, so calcium magnesium either as part of your multivitamin or as a separate supplement is not a bad idea either, so where do you start, where does it end.

 As well, no it's not ed and chewable supplements for kids, They got a bit of a pasting a few years ago, because there's some sugar in them, but it's better than nothing and it's a tiny part reliever of an everyday.